Actually

 Hellenic style architecture go take a walk around

-the university.
+the University of Athens.
 It's like a re-creation of

 Classical Athens and you almost expect to see

-Socrates walking around with followers.
+Socrates, Plato and Aristotle walking around with their students.
 Who wouldn't

 feel proud to go to school in a place that looks like this?
 Well